 We are highly dedicated to making this the best AESOP yet!
-We have already started preparing for this fall and will work continuously throughout the summer in preparation for your arrival on campus in August.
+We work steadily throughout the school year to prepare for the upcoming AESOP program and will work continuously throughout the summer in preparation for your arrival on campus in August.
 We look forward to meeting each of you and hope you are all excited about coming to Bates.
-If you have any questions, feel free to email us at email@example.com.
+If you have any questions, feel free to email us at firstname.lastname@example.org.
 We’ll answer your questions as quickly as possible, but bear in mind that there are many of you and only a few of us, so please be patient!

 Josie Gillett ’19 – Head Coordinator

 What AESOP did you participate in as a First Year?
 Prezies II

 Hey friends!
 We are so stoked to welcome you into the Bates community and even more stoked to give you the time of your life on AESOP 2018!

 I’m from Seattle, Washington and am a Pacific Northwesterner through and through.
 I decided to come to Bates and give Maine a try because I was curious about things like blueberries and toothpicks and winter.
 Here at Bates I’m an Environmental Studies major and I dabble in French and Education.
 When I’m not doing my homework, you can find me on the Frisbee field, in one of the kitchens on campus, hanging out with Lewiston’s finest kindergarteners or playing in the snow.
 I love to hike and have had an awesome time taking advantage of all the terrain that Maine and New England have to offer.
 I can eat Nutella like no other, have a flock of chickens, enjoy long walks on the beach, and most importantly I am so excited to make AESOP the best week ever!!
 Let’s get this party started!

 What AESOP did you participate in as a First Year?
 Mahoosuc II